-If you have been baking Gluten Free for a while, you know the challenge with gluten-free cooking and baking is the light airiness of the item is going to be a little different.
-Gluten Free foods are usually a little denser.
-This might take some getting used too.
+If you have been baking Gluten-Free for a while, you know the challenge with gluten-free cooking and baking is the light airiness of the item is going to be a little different.
+Gluten-Free Foods are usually a little denser.
+This might take some getting used to.

-I don’t eat pancakes as much as I would like too, and especially since I have been eating more gluten-free recipes, you don’t find them in restaurants too often.
+I don’t eat pancakes as much as I would like to, and especially since I have been eating more gluten-free recipes, you don’t find them in restaurants too often.

 Substituting Ingredients for Gluten Free and Vegan Pancakes